ortus-docs/wirebox-docs/configuration/component-annotations/persistence-annotations.md

 * `singleton` - A singleton object that persists for the entire life-time of the application
 * `scope="registered_scope"` : Persist in a registered scope: session, request, singleton, custom, etc.
+* `transientCache` : Enable/disable per-request transient injection caching for this mapping (defaults to true)

 ```javascript
 component singleton{}